top of page

 At the red light, we stared at each other, two sober but naive college students, our collective foolishness screaming amateur in the air.

 “Why are you checking me out?”
+I asked.

 “Yesterday.”